 budget reset

 Acknowledge a cap breach and re-enable deploys.
-Clears the breaker.
-Preserves flap-suppress carry-over by default.
+Clears the breaker and preserves the flap-prevention cooldown by default.

-Plain reset is rw-gated.
-A read-write user can run convox budget reset without admin role for the routine ACTIVE→recover flow.
+Plain reset requires the rw role.
+A read-write user can run convox budget reset without admin role for the routine recovery flow.

---force-clear-cooldown requires admin role on the rack RBAC.
-The 24-hour flap-prevention cooldown is admin-only to drop.
+--force-clear-cooldown requires admin role on the rack.
 A non-admin caller (rw role) attempting --force-clear-cooldown receives 403 AppBudgetReset --force-clear-cooldown requires Admin role; current role is 'w'.
 Contact rack admin or use Admin token.
 Basic-auth (rack-password) callers automatically pass the admin check.

 Usage